mcsrainbow/mcsrainbow.github.io/content/posts/2026/0203-1851-sopsage/index.en.md

 lightgallery: true
 ---

-SOPS stands for Secrets OPerationS, with an official description as "Simple and flexible tool for managing secrets".
+[SOPS](https://github.com/getsops/sops) stands for Secrets OPerationS, with an official description as "Simple and flexible tool for managing secrets".
-With the AGE (Actual Good Encryption), it offers more convenient private key management, more intuitive operations, and easier integration with CI compared to git-crypt.
+With the [age](https://github.com/FiloSottile/age), it offers more convenient private key management, more intuitive operations, and easier integration with CI compared to git-crypt.

 <!--more-->